Kickstart My Heart – Mötley Crüe

-He went and I followed, we speed-walked out of the bar, through the stumbling drunkards clogging the street, to a house that wasn’t too far.
-Something occurred to me the moment before we entered, “What are you trying to accomplish tonight that alcohol and a government okayed party couldn’t do?”
+We speed-walked from the bar to a house that wasn’t too far.
+I had to ask before we entered, “What are you trying to accomplish tonight that alcohol and a government okayed party couldn’t do?”

-Three, four, five seconds passed; he was actually waiting for me to answer.
+Three, four, five seconds passed and I realized he legitimately expected me to answer.
 “Maybe when I was a baby but not that I remember.”

 He nodded, face serious.
 “That’s how I was born; I knew you understood.”

 The stranger I was starting to regret following stepped to the side, revealing a counter not coated but covered, topped by mountains of glittering rainbow dust.
 “My body is from outer space, everything works except my heart; I’ve been trying to get it going forever.”

 He separates out a transcontinental railroad of powder then looks at me; I don’t have a bill to snort it with.
 He hands me the inside of a pen.

 “Open.”
 Said the stranger.
 Had he read my mind?
 What did he have in his mouth?